Loading Events

 « All Events

-Kate’s Danish grandfather taught her how to make the balls when she was 10 or 11 years old.
-He had learned from his mother while a boy in Denmark and he enjoyed passing the craft down to another generation.
+Kate Sterner’s Danish grandfather taught her how to make singlade balls (singlade bollar) when she was 10 or 11 years old.
+He learned from his mother while he was a boy in Denmark and enjoyed passing the craft down to the next generation.
+Though several of her cousins learned the craft from their grandfather, Kate is the one who kept making singlade balls throughout the years, teaching others who found the balls intriguing.

 Singlade, pronounced: sing’ la deh.
 Singlade is a Swedish word that has a couple of meanings.
 The base of the verb is “singla,” meaning to toss or fling.
 However, in this case, the verb describes the embroidery technique used to stitch these balls.
 So, you “singla” a ball.